Skip to main content

 Anything like the information that would seem to emanate from that report or through that freedom of information is concerning to me and to many people because it somehow sets a bad image of the country.
 We have done well at attracting continuous investment from outside and that has benefited our citizens and State.

 I have to go back to this issue of the vulnerability and security of supply.
 It is not personal towards anyone but I wonder if the witnesses have done any analysis of the CRU.
 Do the witnesses believe the CRU is fit for purpose in light of what has happened?
 The CRU has the statutory responsibility and it was indicated in the opening statement that it intends to broaden its remit and employ more people.
 Is it on foot of some analysis the CRU has done that it needs to broaden its work?
 When something goes wrong, it is easy to have the benefit of hindsight and make judgements, but has the CRU done any critical analysis of how we have ended up in the situation we are in with the way those auctions were run, which we talked about the previous day?
-We can say there were planning and regulatory issues but did the CRU look into its own heart, procedures and processes?
+We can say there were planning and regulatory issues, but did the CRU look into its own heart, procedures and processes?
 In doing so, will the witnesses talk to us a little bit about that?
 I do not want to be critical but the way the CRU is constituted, it is answerable to this committee and this committee only.
 Regardless of whether that is good or bad, it places a certain encumbrance on us in terms of holding the CRU to account.
 Maybe it would suit us if the CRU was accountable to the Government.
 Then we could be more critical of it and less critical of ourselves, but we have that responsibility.
 I want to tease through the idea of the CRU being fit for purpose a bit more.
 That is not a reflection on any individual but on the overall architecture of what the CRU is.
 The CRU did not set it up either; it was set out in statute.
 It would be helpful if the witnesses would like to comment on that.

 Ms Aoife MacEvilly

 I appreciate that constructive question.
 We look at ourselves closely and you have to learn from when things are not going well.
 You have to make sure you understand where the challenges arose so that you can fix the problems.
-I will ask Mr. Melvin to talk about the EY report shortly, but one of the things we did was to recognise that we needed not just to expand in numbers to accept new roles and responsibilities but also to increase our internal capacity of challenge and analysis.
+I will ask Mr. Melvin to talk about the EY report shortly, but one of the things we did was recognise that we needed not just to expand in numbers to accept new roles and responsibilities but also to increase our internal capacity of challenge and analysis.
 When we asked for additional staff, it included many new areas like offshore energy generation and the strategic impact of same in anticipation of new functions coming in.
 We also looked to enhance the numbers and capability we have internally to ensure, from a strategic perspective, we are better fit to look at the enormous challenges that lie ahead of us.

 We have a sector that is in incredible transition, with decarbonisation, security of supply and cost challenges all coming to a head.
 We asked for and were fortunate to receive support for 73 additional staff.
 Some of those are for the new areas I mentioned but some of them are to enhance our capabilities internally.
 One of the areas where we want to enhance internal capability includes security of supply.
 We had potentially become dependent on third parties giving us information and we probably need more of an ability to assess critically and come to views on that information ourselves.
 That is the area and that would have then been highlighted in the EY report about how to apply critical assessment to some of those challenging issues ahead of us.